 Here is another remarkable testimonial by Jesse Steinberg: in 2009, he decided to take a weekend workshop on Breathing Normalization to tame his severe asthma.
 During the event, he talked to Thomas, a co-founder of the Breathing Center, and expressed his wish to master the Buteyko method.
 Thomas invited Jesse to work in our office in exchange for learning Breathing Normalization further.
 The day Jesse began his work was the day when the NYT article was published.
 Suddenly, Jesse found himself answering questions of asthmatics from many countries about how to breathe less.
 Today Jesse Steinberg works as a Breathing Normalization Specialist teaching adults and children how to improve their health by reducing their air consumption.

 I did not know about this article until my client informed me about it.
 Paula sent me a link to it together with her testimonial.
-Paula, who is 66 years old and had been impacted by asthma for twenty years, meticulously documented all the changes she had been experiencing while taking our Level 1 Full Training and Level 2A programs.
+Paula, who is 66 years old and had been impacted by asthma for twenty years, meticulously documented all the changes she had been experiencing while taking our Breathing Normalization Training and Breathing Optimization Training programs.
 After being a mouth breather for her entire life, she finally learned how to become a nose breather.
 It was not easy, but certainly rewarding.
 She noticed many health improvements, which other holistic and alternative modalities failed to deliver.
-Please read Paula's testimonial to learn more.
-Thank you, Dr. Buteyko, for keep changing people's lives and improving our wellbeing.
+Please read Paula’s testimonial to learn more.
+Thank you, Dr. Buteyko, for keeping changing people’s lives and improving our well-being.